rubygems/guides/setting-up-multifactor-authentication.md

 2. You will be prompted to use your MFA device to authorize the MFA level change.
     ![Multi-factor authentication prompt to update MFA level](/images/changing_mfa_step2.png){:class="t-img"}

-## Using recovery codes and re-setup a previously enabled MFA
+## Using recovery codes to reconfigure previously enabled MFA

 You might be in a situation where you no longer have access to your MFA device.